QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 - `Service` which service(s) you want to run in the host, can be "master", "slave", or "master,slave"
 - `BootNode` bootnode URL to discover and connect to other clusters, refer to [here](#running-multiple-clusters-and-boot-node) for detail
 - `ChainNumber` defines the number of chains in the cluster, each chain has a number of shards
-- `ShardNumber` defines the number of shards in the cluster (must be power of 2, and an integral number of ChainNumber)
+- `ShardNumber` defines the number of shards in the cluster (must be power of 2, and an integral multiple of ChainNumber)
 - `TargetRootBlockTime` defines the target block interval in seconds of root chain
 - `TargetMinorBlockTime` defines the target block interval on each shard
 - `GasLimit` defines the gas limit for a block; note that in-shard transactions uses 50% of the total gas limit in a block